mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

-organising a small **4x3 hackathon** (4 people, 3 days) for the surveillance R-package in connection with the [ESCAIDE2016](http://ecdc.europa.eu/en/escaide/Pages/ESCAIDE.aspx) conference.
+organising a small **4x3 hackathon** (4 people, 3 days) for the surveillance R-package in connection with the [ESCAIDE2016](http://ecdc.europa.eu/en/escaide/Pages/ESCAIDE.aspx) conference in November 2016.
 Our hope is that these experiences might be useful for others - even if working in very different contexts.

 ## Organizing and Running the Hackathon